Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 \subsubsection{Hyperband optimization}

 We also tested a global hyperparameter optimization method presented by Charles Moussa et al. for quantum neural networks \cite{Moussa_2022}.
 HyperBand stands out for its adaptive approach, allocating a computational budget to several hyperparameter configurations and progressively eliminating the less promising ones.
-Optimization can be further improved by integrating techniques such as fANOVA, priors and surrogates.\\
+Optimization can be further improved by integrating techniques such as fANOVA, priors and surrogates. \cite{hutter2014efficient}\\

 To analyse the importance of hyperparameters and their interaction, we decomposed the variance of a model performance using an fANOVA model (Functional Analysis of Variance).
 It portions out this variance for each hyperparameter where the portion corresponds to their marginal effects, i.e., average effect of a given hyperparameter on performance.
 Priors on previous experiments or empirical knowledge help HyperBand to inform about hyperparameter selection better.
-While HyperBand with priors samples hyperparameters at random over the search space, it makes use of effective parameter values from other studies and emphasizes portions of the search space, which tends to lead to improved performing configurations.
-As an example, for a hyperparamter such as learning rate, rather than randomly selecting a value in a certain range just limit the values to be sampled based on some distribution of what the best observed learning rates were from previous trials.
-Surrogate model is a fast and cheap model that predicts the cost of hyperparameter configuration by not having to retrain full model in every trial, allowing for less computation.
-Surrogates in HyperBand are used to predict the performance of a new hyperparameter configuration given information from previous configurations.
+While HyperBand with priors samples hyperparameters at random over the search space, it makes use of effective parameter values from other studies and emphasizes portions of the search space, which tends to lead to improved performing configurations. \